Open-Cascade-SAS/OCCT/dox/specification/boolean_operations/boolean_operations.md

 @figure{/specification/boolean_operations/images/boolean_image046.png,"",230}

-* The result of *Cut21* operation is is not defined because the dimension of the face (2) is less than the dimension of the solid (3).
+* The result of *Cut21* operation is not defined because the dimension of the face (2) is less than the dimension of the solid (3).

 @subsubsection specification__boolean_9_4_16	Case 16: A Face and a Solid that have overlapping faces.